GARY SAILES GRADUATE DIVERSITY SCHOLARSHIP AWARD

 - Applications will be reviewed by the NASSS Diversity and Conference Climate Committee.

 - All documents must be sent via e-mail and contain the applicant’s mailing address.

-- The winner of the award will be recognized at the 2016 Annual NASSS Conference Business Meeting in Tampa, FL
+- The winner of the award will be recognized at the 2017 Annual NASSS Conference Business Meeting in Windsor, Ontario, Canada.

 Submit materials to: